neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 This statement deals with several different concepts.
 I'll start by going over the different types of encoding.

 As best as I can tell there are 2 different types of encodings: [character encodings](https://en.wikipedia.org/wiki/Character_encoding) and [binary-to-text encodings](https://en.wikipedia.org/wiki/Binary-to-text_encoding).
 ASCII and UTF-8 are examples of character encodings.
-Base64 is one example of a binary-to-text encoding.
+Base64 is an example of a binary-to-text encoding.

 What's the difference?
 Both character encodings and binary-to-text encodings share the same goal of turning bits into characters.
 However, character encodings are designed to produce human-readable output.
 Binary-to-text encodings are designed to turn bits into human-printable output.